Universal structure of objective states in all fundamental causal theories: Complete decoherence

 \item It is a straightforward calculation.
 Indeed

-\end{enumerate} \end{proof} Note that property~\ref{enu:idempotence} means that the MID satisfies a stronger idempotence property than a generic complete decoherence: not only is this property valid on single systems, but also when the MID is applied to a part of a bipartite state.
-Again, this means that to decohere a system completely, it is enough to apply the MID just once: further applications of the MID will not change anything.

-Property~\ref{enu:classical effects respected} states that the MID preserves the effects that distinguish the pure states in $\boldsymbol{\alpha}$.
-Since all classical effects arise as suitable conical combinations of these effects, it means that the MID preserves each classical effect.
+\end{enumerate} \end{proof} Note that property~\ref{enu:idempotence} means that the TID satisfies a stronger idempotence property than a generic complete decoherence: not only is this property valid on single systems, but also when the TID is applied to a part of a bipartite state.
+Again, this means that to decohere a system completely, it is enough to apply the TID just once: further applications of the TID will not change anything.
+Property~\ref{enu:classical effects respected} states that the TID preserves the effects that perfectly distinguish the pure states in $\boldsymbol{\alpha}$.
+Since all classical effects arise as suitable conical combinations of these effects, it means that the TID preserves each classical effect.
 This property removes the asymmetry we observed in the behavior of complete decoherences, which in general preserve only classical states, but not classical effects.
-The MID, instead, treats classical states and effects on equal footing, doing nothing to both of them.
+The TID, instead, treats classical states and effects on equal footing, doing nothing to both of them.
 This makes it more physically appealing.

+Recall that, in quantum theory, decoherence is always associated with the presence of an environment where information is leaked \citep{Decoherence-review,Review-decoherence,Selby-leaks}.
+Instead in definition~\ref{def:complete decoherence} in the main text, as well as in some other proposals in the GPT literature \citep{Selby-entanglement2,Hyperdecoherence}, the environment does not seem to play any explicit role in the process.
+However, in the TID, the environment and external observers are again present, albeit implicitly.
+Indeed, the fact that the TID arises as the coarse-graining of a test means that, at least in principle, an external observer is present in the process of decoherence.

-The previous contributions on decoherence in GPTs \cite{Selby-entanglement2,Hyperdecoherence} required the complete decoherence to be strictly purity-decreasing \cite{Selby-entanglement2}, or alternatively, that if a decohered state is pure, the original state was pure too \cite{Hyperdecoherence}.
-In the following counterexample we show that the MID does not satisfy these desiderata in general: in some theories mixed states can be decohered to pure states. \begin{example} Let us consider the square bit \cite{Barrett}.
+Previous contributions on decoherence in GPTs \citep{Selby-entanglement2,Hyperdecoherence} required the complete decoherence to be strictly purity-decreasing \citep{Selby-entanglement2}, or alternatively, that if a decohered state is pure, the original state was pure too \citep{Hyperdecoherence}.
+In the following counterexample we show that the TID does not satisfy these desiderata in general: in some theories mixed states can be decohered to pure states.
+This behavior sharply contrasts with the one observed in quantum theory. \begin{example} Let us consider the square bit \citep{Barrett}.
 Here the state space is a square, and the pure states are its vertices.
 This theory satisfies the no-restriction hypothesis, so all mathematically allowed effects are valid effects.
 The pure states are the vertices of the square.
 Fig.~\ref{fig:square-classical} shows the state space.

 The pure states are the vectors

 where the third component represents the fact that these states are normalized.
 Now consider the effects